 2. Required Maintenance

-Teak wood needs maintenance (If you use it in outdoor applications and inclement weather, needs regular maintenance.
+Teak wood needs maintenance (If you use it in outdoor applications and inclement weather, it needs regular maintenance.
 It all depends on the environment).
 So that its beauty remains intact.
 But still teak wood requires less care than many other hardwood species.

 Working with all hardwood lumber is not easy.
 Especially wood that has a high density.
 Due to the high density and hardness of teak wood.
 It can be a bit difficult to work with them.
 Curving also requires sharp-edged tools.
 Sometimes pre-drilling is required for the nail and screw.